Capstone2022Team17/drgbl/docs/README.md

+# Documents / Background info

+This file lists the names of the documents and provides links to them if they are other markdown files, otherwise they will provide a brief overview of the document and the key info for our project.

+# background.md

+[This](background.md) file holds all the given background information for our project.
+This document holds both given and new background information that we have created in order to better understand what is going on in our project.

+TODO: Needs the updated diagrams of the LiteX project and the HBM.

 # pg276-axi-hbm-en-us-1.0.pdf

-## Overview
-- This is the Documentation for the HBM2 that is on the Alveo U280 board
+This is the Documentation for the HBM2 that is on the Alveo U280 board

-## Important info from document
+### Important info from document

 <details><summary> Click to view important info from document</summary>
 <p>